PRINCIPAL INVESTIGATOR AND EXSITE LAB DIRECTOR

 dmh9nz[at]virginia[dot]edu

-Daniel graduated from James Madison University with a B.S. in Physics in 2021 where he worked under Dr. Costel Constantin studying the optical properties of various metal oxides using ellipsometry.
+Daniel graduated from James Madison University with a B.S. in Physics in 2021 where he researched the optical properties of various metal oxides using ellipsometry.
 He is currently pursuing his Ph.D. in Mechanical and Aerospace engineering focusing on studying non equilibrium mechanisms of thermal transport.

 ————————————————————————————————————————————-